 You don't need a broker to purchase stocks, particularly if you don't want any professional advice on which stocks to purchase.
 Brokers cost extra money because just like you and me, they need to feed their family.
 This doesn't mean you should buy their dinner.

 Find a discount brokerage company that suits your needs.
 Check the cost of purchasing individual stocks directly and account minimums.
 While some companies offer discounted trades, it's only if you maintain a high balance in your account.

 Open the account and send your check or money order.
-Some companies offer automatic withdrawal from a checking account but most require that you mail in a check to put money in the account.
-Once the money is in your account, you're ready to trade.
+Some companies offer automatic withdrawal from a checking account, but most require that you mail in a check to put money in the account.

 You can select market price or make a limit order.
-A limit order means you'll only pay a specified amount for a stock.
-If the stock never drops to that price, you won't be able to purchase it.
+A limit order means you'll only pay a specified amount for a stock; if the stock never drops to that price, you won't be able to purchase it.
 Click on "Buy" after you decide all or nothing, fill or kill.
-These options just mean you don't want a partial purchase or if you can't get the order, kill it.
+These options just mean you don't want a partial purchase, or if you can't get the order, kill it.

-Direct Purchase Plan (DPP)
+Using Direct Purchase Plans

 Look for companies that offer the right to purchase stocks directly from their transfer agent, the company that manages their stock.
 You'll often find the information on the company's website under investor relations and DRR or DRIP programs.

 Once you find the company, simply look up their site and find their minimums.
 Sometimes there's a minimum investment with lower amounts if you add to the account.
 Some transfer agents, the people that actually sell the shares, charge a minimal fee.
 Some companies actually pay the fee to the transfer agent.

 Open an account with the company's transfer agent.
 Once it's open, you can purchase at any time or have automatic monthly investments.